GalloDaSballo/badger-vaults-mix-v1.5/README.md

 # Badger Strategy V1.5 Brownie Mix

-# WORK IN PROGRESS - USE AT YOUR OWN RISK - NOT AUDITED!!!!!!
+# WORK IN PROGRESS - USE AT YOUR OWN RISK - See Vaults 1.5 Repo for Audit Reports

 - Video Introduction: TODO
 - Example Project: TODO